exasol/row-level-security/doc/user_guide/user_guide.md

 WHERE customer IN ('John Smith', 'Jane Doe');
 ```

-`Null` values in the `EXA_ROW_ROLES` are treated like a role mask with all roles unset, making the row effectively inaccessible.
+`NULL` values in the `EXA_ROW_ROLES` column are treated like a role mask with all roles unset, making the row effectively inaccessible.

 #### Deleting Roles